Michelle Money & Boyfriend Mike Weir Share Thankful Message As They Update Fans On Her Daughter Brielle

 “Thank God she is stable keep on praying,” another wrote.

 “Glad to hear the good news!
-Praying for all of you that she makes a full recovery!” another added.
+Praying for all of you that she makes a full recovery!” a third person added.

-“So glad to hear positive news about Brielle,” another wrote.
+“So glad to hear positive news about Brielle,” said a fourth follower.
 “You are in our thoughts, and we are continuing to send our healing prayers your way.”

-The update was long-awaited positive news for fans of the ABC reality veteran.
-After posting three updates about her daughter’s condition on Monday, Michele was silent on social media throughout the day on Tuesday, which had many fans worried.
+The update was a long-awaited positive development for viewers of the ABC reality veteran.
+After posting three updates about her daughter’s condition on Monday, Michelle was silent on social media throughout the day on Tuesday, which had many worried.

-In addition to fan support and prayers, Michelle and her family have received a wave of love from members of Bachelor Nation.
-Several franchise stars, including Emily Maynard, Trista Sutter, Deanna Pappas Stagliano, and newly crowned Bachelorette Clare Crawley have posted supportive messages for Michelle and her daughter.
+In addition to all the fan support, Michelle and her family have received a wave of love from members of Bachelor Nation.
+Several franchise stars — including Emily Maynard, Trista Sutter, Deanna Pappas Stagliano, and newly crowned Bachelorette Clare Crawley — have posted supportive messages for Michelle and her daughter.